verkstedt/actions/DESIGN.md

 ![](./screenshots/workflows-by-verkstedt.png)

+You can also just copy these template files directly to your repository.

 Workflow templates can use `secrets` and `vars`.
 This allows us to set these at organisation level with sane values and only override them in repositories when necessary.